Limitations on Accurate, Trusted, Human-level Reasoning: Related Work

 \section{Related Work}

-In this section, we discuss some more related work on AGI, safety and trust in AI, and limitations of AI in the context of Gödel's results.
+In this section, we discuss some more related work on human-level reasoning, accuracy and trust in AI, and limitations of AI in the context of Gödel's results.

-\paragraph{Artificial General Intelligence.} Though not termed as ``Artificial General Intelligence (AGI)" until more recently \citep{goertzel2007agi}, the concept of machines which match or surpass the cognitive capabilities of humans dates back to the earliest days of AI \citep{turing1950computing,mccarthy1955proposal,minsky1961steps}.
-Due to recent advances in foundation models such as large language models \citep{bommasani2021opportunities}, there has been significant interest and capital investments in developing systems capable enough to be termed as an AGI both from the private sector and from governments \citep{maslej2025artificial}.
+\paragraph{Human-level Reasoning Systems.} Though not termed as ``Artificial General Intelligence (AGI)" until more recently \citep{goertzel2007agi}, the concept of machines which match or surpass the cognitive capabilities of humans dates back to the earliest days of AI \citep{turing1950computing,mccarthy1955proposal,minsky1961steps}.
+Due to recent advances in foundation models such as large language models \citep{bommasani2021opportunities}, there has been significant interest and capital investments in developing systems capable of human-level reasoning both from the private sector and from governments \citep{maslej2025artificial}.

-\paragraph{Safety and Trust in AI.} Safety concerns around advanced AI systems similarly date back to early days of AI \citep{turing1951heretical,wiener1950human}.
-With growing system capabilities, there has been significant recent focus on ensuring safety and trust to manage risks associated with AI systems \citep{fli2024safetyindex,aistatement2025}.
+\paragraph{Accuracy, Reliability and Trust in AI.} Concerns around risks associated with advanced AI systems similarly date back to early days of AI \citep{turing1951heretical,wiener1950human}.
+With growing system capabilities, there has been significant recent focus on ensuring safety and trust in the context of AI systems \citep{fli2024safetyindex,aistatement2025}.
 We refer the interested reader to several recent surveys and roadmaps for ensuring safety and trust in highly-capable, general purpose AI systems \citep{bengio2024managing,chua2024ai,chen2024trustworthy,bengio2025international}.
 It is also important to recognize that AI safety and trust encompass many facets beyond those considered in our definitions.
 For example, even formally specifying safety objectives can be challenging for complex tasks \citep{amodei2016concrete}, which introduces additional challenges to develop safe AI systems beyond those pointed out in our work.